Selling your Property

 It is not uncommon these days to sell a property before it is advertised on the open market, or to have a direct mail program where potential buyers are contacted before a property is publicly listed.

-These direct mailings can be very useful as they give early feedback on such things as price and décor and they allow the agent to change the way property is marketed.
+These direct mailings can be very useful as they give early feedback on such things as price and décor and they allow the agent to change the way property is marketed on property platforms.

 One of the quickest ways to sell a property is to hold an open house.
 Whilst not every home is suitable for this type of marketing because of location or price if your property is located near a high traffic area where buyers swarm, it's probably a good candidate.

 Technology has made it very easy to create and send electronic flyers including multiple photographs of your house.

 Selling and buying a house is about money as well as emotion, the numbers must add up for a sale to occur.

 Many people need help to understand the ever changing market.

 With affordability tests, income multiples, deposits required, Lending to Value etc' its beneficial to seek advice from a Mortgage & Protection Adviser.